Matt Raymond

 mattrmd2024.jpg

 My research is at the intersection of Machine Learning (ML) theory and Computational (Bio)Chemistry applications.
-Currently, I’m interested in developing generalized frameworks for ML in chemistry, which has applications in drug discovery, the prediction of macromolecular interactions, and exploration of biochemical reactions.
+Currently, I’m interested in developing generative models for complex, low-data settings, such as nanochemistry.
+I am particularly interested in compositional learning, diffusion models, weakly-supervised learning, and graph neural networks.
+My work has applications in drug discovery, the prediction of macromolecular interactions, and exploration of biochemical reactions.
 Previous interests include multitask feature selection, surrogate modeling of plasma physics, detection of cross-feeding interactions in the human gut microbiome, the implicit bias of multiclass logistic regression, artificially-curious agents for space exploration, and the handling of catastrophic errors for real-time flight software.